Our 2023 impact

 Innovating solutions in refugee resettlement

 These innovations were designed, first to respond to the Afghan crisis, then Russia’s invasion of Ukraine in February of 2022.
 They proved so successful they’ve now been expanded to enduring crises, including in the Western Hemisphere, and to refugee populations around the world through the Welcome Corps, the boldest innovation in refugee resettlement in 40 years.
-And in a groundbreaking expansion of the Welcome Corps, Americans will soon be able to sponsor family members or other refugees they know to come to the United States through the program.
+And in a groundbreaking expansion of the Welcome Corps, Americans can now sponsor family members or other refugees they know to come to the United States through the program.
 This expansion of the Welcome Corps holds the promise of reuniting families and friends who have been separated from loved ones in the United States by crisis, and it makes it possible to provide refuge to allies.

 Offering community and safety across America